What Are the Pros and Cons of Living in Seattle in 2025?

 Seattle Washington State

 Have you found yourself wondering, “What’s it like living in Seattle?”
 Then perhaps it’s time you considered moving to the jewel of the Pacific Northwest to find out!
 Seattle is a great place to live, especially if you’re an outdoor enthusiast, want to support a thriving art and culture scene, or you just want to expand your career opportunities.
-And since 2021, Seattle has experienced an influx of new residents (around 65,000) that have kept the population pretty stable since the losses experienced during the COVID-19 pandemic.
+And while Seattle, like many other major metro areas, experienced a population dip during the pandemic, the city is now growing at a higher annual percentage than the national average.
 But before you pack your bags to discover if the Emerald City is a perfect fit for you, take a look at these pros and cons of living in Seattle.

 Seattle would make a great place to live for any walk of life, but recently most of the new residents are younger, unmarried working professionals.
 That doesn’t mean that families or retired folks won’t find a fantastic Seattle neighborhood that’s right for them!
 But if you’re looking for a good job in a bustling city, making the move to Seattle is a no-brainer.